-Employees don't have to pay unemployment tax; the tax is based on the gross pay of your employees each payday.
-You'll need to set aside an amount each payday and pay the tax when due.
+Employees do not have to pay unemployment tax; businesses pay the tax based on the gross pay of employees each payday.

+Your business will need to set aside an amount each payday and pay the tax when due.
 You must also submit an annual report on the amounts of unemployment tax due and paid.
 That report is IRS Form 940.

-Employers must pay unemployment tax (FUTA Tax), based on employee wages/salaries and must submit Form 940–Federal Employer Unemployment (FUTA) Tax Return, showing the amount of unemployment tax owed for the previous year, the amount already paid, and the amount owed.
+Employers must pay unemployment tax (FUTA tax), based on employee wages/salaries, and must submit Form 940–Federal Employer Unemployment (FUTA) Tax Return showing the amount of unemployment tax owed for the previous year, the amount already paid, and the amount owed.

 Form 940 and State Unemployment Taxes

-If a state doesn't repay these loans in a timely manner, their FUTA tax credit is reduced.
-For example, a state might have a credit reduction of 0.3%, which means that your business FUTA credit would be only 5.1%, and you would have to pay the additional 0.3% to get to 6% FUTA tax rate.
+Some states take out loans against their federal FUTA tax credit.
+If a state does not repay these loans in a timely manner, their FUTA tax credit is reduced.
+For example, a state might have a credit reduction of 0.3%, which means that businesses in the state would only get a FUTA credit of 5.1%, and they must pay the additional 0.3% to get to the 6% FUTA tax rate.

-Read this article from the IRS on FUTA Credit Reduction.
+At present, the only credit reduction state is the U.S. Virgin Islands.
+For more information, read this article from the IRS on FUTA Credit Reduction.